 You run two gold sets in parallel: a prod gold set for continuous accuracy measurement, and an experimental gold set for testing fixes against rejected terms.
 Both grow over time.
 Experimental terms graduate into prod once a fix holds without regressing the rest, so prod widens gradually as the system learns.

-1. Seed a gold set.
+1. Build a gold set.
 Start with 25-50 terms with known correct answers, covering your real categories: a clear keyword, a clear negative, a competitor, a branded term, an informational query, an ambiguous case.
 One type repeated dozens of times tells you nothing.
 The set grows continuously from here.
+Expect it to grow into the hundreds before you stop finding new failure modes.

-3. Open coding.
+4. Open coding.
 One person, the domain expert, reads every rejection and writes a short note describing what went wrong.
 No predefined categories.
 Don’t run this by committee.

-4. Axial coding.
+5. Axial coding.
 Group the notes into failure modes (COMPETITOR_ERROR, CATEGORY_ERROR, MATCH_TYPE_ERROR).
 Count them.
 The most frequent one is where you start.
 An LLM can do the grouping.
 You keep the judgment.

-5. Targeted experiment.
+6. Targeted experiment.
 Add the failing terms to a dev gold set.
 Copy the production prompt, never edit it directly.
 Change only the section that controls the failure mode.
 Run it.

-7. Repeat.
+8. Repeat.
 Early cycles catch big errors fast.
 Later cycles catch edge cases.
 At some point you stop finding new failure modes.
 That’s theoretical saturation, and it’s the signal the prompt is production-ready for the current data.

 You: "Run triage on the last 40 rejections and show me the top failure mode"